tomkirish/AzureSecNotes/README.md

     * Definition -
         * Enterprise level cloud based SQL Data Warehouse that leverages Massively Parallel Processing for complex queries.
     * Features -
-        * Seperates compute from storage which enables compute to scale independently of the data in the system
+        * Separates compute from storage which enables compute to scale independently of the data in the system
     * Security
         * Firewall rules
         * Azure Active Directory